espressif/arduino-esp32/docs/source/lib_builder.rst

 Set Build Type
 ^^^^^^^^^^^^^^

-Set the build type. ex. 'build' to build the project and prepare for uploading to a board
+Set the build type. ex. 'build' to build the project and prepare for uploading to a board.

+.. note:: This command depends on the ``-t`` argument.

 .. code-block:: bash